 Upon approval of the MRA grant, please refer to Annex 6 of the Letter of Offer in the Business Grants Portal.

 We are only able to defray costs that are incurred as a result of third-party engagements.
-The applicant would have to make payment to the third-party consultant and/or vendor directly.
+The applicant would have to make payment to the third-party consultant/vendor directly.

 No. MRA grant support is approved based on the quotation submitted by companies during the application stage.
 The approved quantum is final, and additional claims are not allowed.